Training Philosophy

 -

-There's no need to show physical dominance over your dog or emit some psychic "energy" to get your dog to "listen" to you.
+There's no need to show physical dominance over your dog or emit psychic "energy" to get your dog to "listen" to you.

 -